dgelessus/NAGUS/docs/product_id.rst

   CWE Git commit `46a0cf62 <https://foundry.openuru.org/gitblit/commit/?r=CWE.git&h=46a0cf6206211366c43d5132b6190b3f4ca35c62>`__ (2013-07-05).
   All later client updates (as of 2022) also use this build number.

-.. _factory_id:
+.. index:: factory ID
+   :name: factory_id

 Factory ID
 ----------

-.. index:: factory ID

 Contains the real build number of OpenUru-built clients (for Cyan's MOULa shard and Minkata),